Coinbase vs OKX: What UK Investors Need to Know in 2026

 Which exchange has faster, more reliable support?

-Coinbase provides 24/7 chat, email, and phone support, with mixed but generally stronger reviews than OKX.
-OKX support is multilingual but criticised for delays.
-UK investors typically find Coinbase’s customer service more reliable.
+Coinbase provides 24/7 chat, email, and phone support, with generally stronger reviews than OKX.
+Coinbase One subscribers receive priority support.
+OKX support is multilingual but criticised for response delays.
+UK investors typically find Coinbase’s customer service more reliable, though reaching a human on standard accounts requires patience.

 Which has better learning hubs and resources?

-Coinbase Learn offers guides, quizzes, and rewards, making it beginner-focused.
+Coinbase Learn offers guides, quizzes, and rewards — making it beginner-focused and practical.
 OKX Academy provides tutorials and market analysis but leans toward advanced traders.
-For UK newcomers, Coinbase education is stronger, helping them build confidence.
+For UK newcomers, Coinbase’s education tools are stronger and more immediately useful.

 How do Trustpilot ratings and user sentiment compare?

 Coinbase scores 4.0/5 on Trustpilot from 19,000+ reviews, reflecting trust and ease of use.
-OKX averages 3.2/5 from 1,600 reviews, with concerns about withdrawals and support.
-Sentiment shows Coinbase enjoys stronger trust among UK users.
+OKX averages 3.2/5 from 1,600+ reviews, with concerns about withdrawals and support.
+Coinbase enjoys substantially stronger user sentiment among UK investors.

 FAQs